Industrial action information for staff

 - How do you support staff during the industrial action?

-During industrial action, your Head of Department, or their nominated deputy, should be in touch with information on action, and support for you.
+During industrial action, your Head of School/Department, or their nominated deputy, should be in touch with information on action, and support for you.
 Please speak to them, or your immediate line manager, if you have any questions or concerns.
-You can also email industrial.action@sheffield.ac.uk.
+You can also email industrial.action@sheffield.ac.uk

-The staff wellbeing webpages offer a number of routes for general support.
+The staff wellbeing web pages offer a number of routes for general support.

 - Do we require a departmental health and safety representative and a trained first aider during strike action?

 There is no legal requirement for a departmental health and safety representative.
-If your trained first aider is on strike or absent and your department requires first aid response, please call security control (ext 4444) who will provide first aid response as needed.
+If your trained first aider is on strike or absent and your department requires first aid response, please call security control (ext 4444), who will provide first aid response as needed.

 Learning and teaching